 Auvert, B., et al. “Impact of male circumcision on the female-to-male transmission of HIV.”
 3rd IAS Conference on HIV Pathogenesis and Treatment.
 2005.

 Translation: MGM as practiced by western medical doctors in sub-Saharan Africa vs FGM as practiced in Tanzania has about twice the impact on HIV incidence in the GM victim.

 I’m posting this (by now ancient) news to illustrate several things: for one, the continuing obscurity of this information demonstrates the effect of cultural bias in blinding Americans and American medical “authorities” to the anatomical (and thus the moral and ethical) similarities between MGM and FGM.
-But more to the point, if twice the amount of immunological cellular phenotypes (langerhans cells, the genital portals to HIV infection) are amputated in MGM, the strong implication is that twice the number of erogenous cells are also being trashed.
+But more to the point, if (for the sake of argument) twice the amount of immunological cellular phenotypes (langerhans cells, the genital portals to HIV infection) are amputated in MGM, the strong implication is that twice the number of erogenous cells are also being trashed.
 The cells that morph into the genitals originate from the same fetal cells with the same phenotypical characteristics (immunological and neurological) before the fetus becomes gendered.
 If there are X number of erogenous nerves per langerhans cell in some small region of the inner labia, for instance, the same ratio holds in the corresponding region of the male foreskin.
 Topologically, the clitoral foreskin and inner labia would seem to correspond to structures in the inner male foreskin which were finally publicly admitted to exist by the medical establishment when they were mapped out and published in 1999 in the British Journal of Urology ( http://www.cirp.org/library/anatomy/cold-taylor/ ) while the outer labia and surrounding skin map to the outer male foreskin and scrotum.
 The glans clitoris maps to the glans penis.
 Here’s a visual illustration to drive the point home: